robinjagal/AES-and-text-steganography-implementation/README.md

 # Text-Steganography-and-AES-encryption

-Run the run.exe file to encrypt/decrypt information in/from any docx file.
+Run the run.exe file to encrypt or decrypt information to/from any docx file using a key.

 In this project, files and information are hidden in text documents using AES cryptography followed by Text-Steganography.